uga-rosa/ccc.nvim/README.md

 # Default mappings

 - `<CR>`: Complete, and perform a replace or insert.
+    - If the cursor in under the previous color, select it.
 - `q`: Cancel.
 - `i`: Toggle input mode. `RGB` -> `HSL` -> `RGB` -> ...
 - `o`: Toggle output mode. `HEX` -> `RGB` -> `HSL` -> `HEX` -> ...
+- `g`: Toggle previous colors.
+    - `W/B` is useful for moving colors; it is also mapped to `w/b`.
 - `h/l`: Decrease/increase by 1.
 - `s/d`: Decrease/increase by 5.
 - `m/,`: Decrease/increase by 10.